nf-core/pixelator/docs/output.md

 added to the edge list in a column called "component".

-The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges.
+The graph command has the option to recover components (technical multiplets) into smaller components using community detection to find and remove problematic edges (see `--multiplet_recovery`).
+These new component IDs are then stored in the "component" column.
-(See `--multiplet_recovery`).
 The information to keep track of the original and newly recovered components are stored in a file (components_recovered.csv).
 This file is not included in the output folder by default, but can be included by passing `--save_recovered_components`.

-The edgelist is intermediate and by default not placed in the output folder kept in the final files delivered to users.
+The edgelist is intermediate and by default not placed in the output folder with the final files delivered to users.
 Set `--save_edgelist` to enable publishing of these file.

 Alternatively, set `--save_all` to keep all intermediary outputs of all steps.